Ksitta/MaxEmbed/readme.md

 Figures will be saved in the `<log_dir>/figures` folder.

 The second parameter can be one of the following:
-- 1 - Run performance.sh and main_evaluation.sh
+- 1 - Run exp1.sh and draw figure 8, 10, 11, 12
-- 2 - Run performance.sh and different_algorithm.sh
+- 2 - Run exp2.sh and draw figure 13
-- 3 - Run performance.sh and cdf.sh
+- 3 - Run exp3.sh and draw figure 14
-- 4 - Run performance.sh and no_cache.sh
+- 4 - Run exp4.sh and draw figure 9
 If you do not specify the second parameter, the script will run all the experiments.

 for example: